 Note that the list can be filtered to display all applications or only those used frequently by selecting the buttons at the bottom center of the screen.
 It is also important to be aware that some entries in the list are actually folders holding additional applications.
-In the above screenshot, for example, the Utilities entry provides access to a collection of other tools such as the system monitor and disk management tools and the Terminal window application.

-An alternative to browsing the applications is to perform a search using the search bar which appears when the dash is displayed as shown in Figure 7-5:
+An alternative to browsing the applications is to perform a search using the search bar which appears when the Activities menu is clicked as shown in Figure 7-5: